PattonSayd/capital-game_flutter/README.md

-# capitals_quiz
+# Capitals Quiz

-A new Flutter project.
+A game that will test how well you know the capitals of the world!

 <div style="display: flex">
 <img src="./templates/capital1_ss.png" width="250">